leudy/basic-express-server-cors-bodypaser/README.md

 # basic-express-server-cors-bodypaser

-this project have the basic of web server (express, cors, bodyparser, jwt)
+This project have the basic of web server (express, cors, bodyparser, jwt)